AAU, Club, and Travel Lacrosse Costs: How to overcome a sports injury through interruption insurance

 AAU Lacrosse and Travel Lacrosse Season Interruption Insurance: An example

-Griffin Charles’s family paid $5,000 for an elite travel lacrosse registration running from June through September (120 days).
-Ten days into the season, Griffin suffers a concussion.
+Taylor’s family paid $5,000 for an elite travel lacrosse registration running from June through September (120 days).
+Ten days into the season, Taylor suffers a concussion.

-If Griffin’s family had Sports Refund season interruption insurance, at a cost of about $208, they would have received a check for $3,750–75% of the season’s total registration fee.
+If Taylor’s family had Sports Refund season interruption insurance, at a cost of about $208, they would have received a check for $3,750–75% of the season’s total registration fee.